-An estimated 8.4% of children and 2.5% of adults have ADHD.1,2 ADHD is often first identified in school-aged children when it leads to disruption in the classroom or problems with schoolwork.
-It is more common among boys than girls.
+An estimated 8.4% of children and 2.5% of adults have ADHD (Danielson, 2018; Simon, et al., 2009).
+ADHD is often first identified in school-aged children when it leads to disruption in the classroom or problems with schoolwork.
+It is more commonly diagnosed among boys than girls given differences in how the symptoms present.
+However, this does not mean that boys are more likely to have ADHD.
+Boys tend to present with hyperactivity and other externalizing symptoms whereas girls tend to have inactivity.

 Symptoms and Diagnosis